Subscribe to my free travel newsletter!Send me an e-mail message at

 Stay tuned -- I'll keep you posted.

-[Since this article was first published and since the last update above, Sabre has again reverted to not even requiring an e-mail address or other pseudo-password.
-Complete itinerary details can once again be viewed on VirtuallyThere.com with only a record locator and the last name of any one of the passengers in the PNR.]
+[Update: Sadly, since this article was first published in 2002 in my weekly column about The Amazing Race, and since the last update above, Sabre has again reverted to not even requiring an e-mail address or other pseudo-password.
+Complete itinerary details for many PNRs can once again be viewed on VirtuallyThere.com with only a record locator and the last name of any one of the passengers in the PNR.]

 [Disclosure: I am a paid affiliate of Airtreks.com, which subscribes to the Amadeus, Sabre, and Galileo CRS's.]